Making leather items by hand

 Unlike the standard models that are cut by plotter, bespoke items are cut by hand.
 We use patterns to draw contours of soon-to-be case details.
 After that we cut drawn details with medical scalpel.

 We use ruler to mark prospective stitch holes each 5 mm.
-It is essential at this stage to have number of holes of one sewing detail strictly coincided with number of holes of the second sewing detail.
-This time-consuming approach helps us to control product shape and sizes with mathematical precision.
+It is essential at this stage to have the same number of holes of sewing details.

-After that, we use hand-punch to make holes according to the marked patches.
+After that, we use hand-punch to make holes.
 One case has approximately 2000 stitch holes.

-The thickness of leather is 3.6 mm.
-This thickness is too excessive in terms of some case details either from aesthetic or practical point of view; we mean the details requiring better flexibility.
-That is why, if applicable, we use special tool to cut off a leather layer from the opposite side of detail.
+The thickness of leather is 3-4 mm.
+It is too excessive for some details that require more flexibility.
+That is why we use special tool to cut off a leather layer from the opposite side.

 Ready details are treated with balsam that softens the leather, helps waterproof and adds gentle shine.
 During life cycle, we recommend to repeat the procedure regularly.

-When every detail is ready, it is time for the most time-consuming process - it is stitching time that takes approximately 16 hours.
+When every detail is ready, it is time for the most time-consuming process - stitching that takes approximately 16 hours.

-Usually the entire process of making a briefcase takes around a week if all the necessary materials are available.
-In case of the import of components it gets longer to 2-3 weeks.
+Usually the entire process of making a briefcase takes around a week.